markknol/coconut.questions/README.md

 This works as simple as `<PageInfo title="${title} - ${pageName}" description="${description}"/>`.
 It updates nicely when the values change :smiley:

+That said, if you have the data in a model, you should rather apply it to the document via binding: `pageInfo.observables.title.bind(t -> document.title = t)`.

 </details>

 ## Can I change styles in `RenderResult`?